Technology and its impact

 Some young people become involved in downloading sexually abusive images of children on the internet and may become sexually aroused by what they are viewing.
 Often, they have little understanding of the impact of the abuse on the child in the image and some do not understand that it is against the law to view such material on the internet.

 It is important to understand the detrimental impact on young people's personal development caused by viewing such abusive images and to take action to help them stop.

+We are able to offer face-to-face help through our Inform Young People Programme.
+This is an educative programme for young people in trouble with the police, their school or college for inappropriate use of technology and the internet.
 You can download our leaflet for parents/carers who have concerns about a young person's sexual behaviour which gives additional information on services we can offer families experiencing problems.